Sixfields Stadium Like?

 can only see half the pitch!

-For the 2013/14 season the ground is being shared with Coventry City FC, who after leaving the Ricoh Arena do not currently have a ground of their own.
+Currently the ground is being shared with Coventry City FC, who after leaving the Ricoh Arena do not currently have a ground of their own.

 |What Is It Like For Visiting Supporters|